 The documents you need to bring with you to your appointment are:

-Last 2 monthly payslips or last five weekly payslips.
+Last two monthly payslips or last five weekly payslips.

-If you have just started work we will accept your Contract of employment and the number of hours you are contracted for to work out an estimate of your pay.
-You will still have to provide your first 2 months or 5 weeks wage slips when you receive them.
+If you have just started work, we will accept your Contract of Employment and the number of hours you are contracted-for to work out an estimate of your pay.
+You will still have to provide your first two months or five weeks payslips when you receive them.

 Proof of ownership, mortgage, property valuation.